 There are many challenges facing women and particularly older women in our society.
 You are drawing attention to this struggle for many middle-aged women in Morgana, via a difficult subject, women’s sexuality.
 Do you think the documentary may help tackle these issues?
 And may possibly help others find a solution to the isolation they may be experiencing?

 I think one of the benefits of sharing stories is that it helps to define a common experience and therefore can make the individual feel less isolated within their own day-to-day struggles.
 In the case of Morgana’s story, despite the unusual trajectory it takes, many of the obstacles that she is facing are socially pervasive, particularly for women.
 Her experience of feeling invisible after a certain age, her lack of intimacy and sexual isolation within her marriage and her struggle to conform to societal expectations around her role as a mother and a wife are common experiences but we rarely see films exploring these issues from the perspective of a middle-aged woman.
 Statistically women over 40 are less represented in film in general with speaking parts for women diminishing once the hit their 40’s and the available roles becoming less diverse and challenging.
 With a character like Morgana, her role in our film is not defined by being someone’s mother or wife, she is a protagonist in her own right, an edgy individual going on a quest towards personal freedom, a hero’s journey if you will, and this representation is unusual for female characters of her age.
-I’m not sure if we can tackle these issues but we hope that just by bringing a character like Morgana to the big screen, that we will be opening conversations around representation, visibility and the rights of the individual to a sexuality at any age.
+I’m not sure if we can tackle these issues but we hope that just by bringing a character like Morgana to the big screen, that we will be opening conversations around representation, visibility and the rights of the individual to sexuality at any age.
+They certainly celebrate all ages at websites like https://www.sexmature.xxx/.

 People’s reactions have actually been very interesting.
 In general, the public has been a lot more open minded about the pornographic elements of Morgana’s story than we initially expected.
 I think because the porn is framed within the context of an ordinary individual’s quest for personal freedom, it is somehow humanized and becomes less sensationalist.
 That being said, there has been a minor backlash from both men and women.
 Particularly when we had our article in the ABC, because the words Feminist and Porn were together in the headline, we got a lot of internet hate from men who seemed to be a little triggered by those words appearing together.
 There are also plenty of feminist commentators who are anti-porn although we haven’t had a lot of backlash from other women at this point.
 In the case of Morgana’s films, she writes and directs them and they are shot and edited by women so it is very much the female gaze on sexuality and female pleasure.
 They are also classed as ‘ethical porn’ which means that all the sex depicted is realistic and consensual, safe sex is enforced, all performers must have strict sexual health checks and have fully and properly consented to everything filmed.